Top 10 High Potassium Foods List

 Therefore, the consumption of potassium-rich foods can play a significant role in the prevention of osteoporosis (Zhu et al. 200911).

-Kidney stones are hard, lumpy minerals that form a stone that you can feel in your back and urinary tract.
+Kidney stones are hard, lumpy minerals forming a stone you can feel in your back and urinary tract.
 Accordingly, they can be very painful.

 If you have had one before, the chances of another kidney stone are also higher.
 And potassium deficiency is associated with increased formation of kidney stones.